-Cantú is the former chairman of the U.S. Conference of Catholic Bishops' Committee on International Justice and Peace.
-He is currently a member of the USCCB Subcommittee on the Church in Latin America and the Subcommittee on Hispanic Affairs.
+Cantú previously headed the Diocese of Las Cruces, New Mexico.
+He is the former chairman of the U.S. Conference of Catholic Bishops' Committee on International Justice and Peace.
+He currently is a member of the bishops' Subcommittee on the Church in Latin America and the Subcommittee on Hispanic Affairs.

-He was one of two delegates chosen by the bishops to represent the USCCB during Pope Francis' visit to Mexico in 2016.
+He was one of two delegates chosen by the bishops to represent the conference during Pope Francis' visit to Mexico in 2016.